Die4Ever/deus-ex-randomizer/README.md

 Recommended to use it with Kentie's Deus Exe Launcher, or Han's Launcher

 Currently in v1.3.3.7, DXRando randomizes
-* adding and changing characters, and giving them random names and making some of them dance
+* adding and changing characters, giving them random names and making some of them dance
 * changing the locations of items/boxes/NanoKeys around the map
 * passwords and passcodes
 * the locations of datacubes